 - How to use good judgement to honestly tell you when the risks are just too high to undertake the tree house project as planned.
 It's better to know that now than after you have invested significant time and money into the treehouse, right?

-Don’t assume that everyone has enough knowledge, experience, and good judgement.
+Don't assume that everyone has enough knowledge, experience, and good judgment.
 We are called in to fix bad work or take over unfinished treehouses or ziplines several times each year.

 Research Tree House Experts

 We suggest that you do your research before hiring a consultant for your tree house.
 If we're too far away and you want a local referral or a business recommendation, please just ask us and we'll be glad to help.
 There are some great tree house builders that we recommend without reservation.
 Alternatively, we offer long distance tree house consulting services.
 We're just really concerned about a few tree house builders out there who are building unsafe projects - so choose carefully for your own safety and the health of your trees.

 Here are some questions to consider asking before hiring:

 - How many years of full time tree house building experience do they have?
 Beware that some builders claim decades of experience but spend most of their time pruning trees or remodeling houses, while building only a few tree houses each year on the side.
 Relevant experience is important because sometimes it can take 5-15 years before a poorly built tree house kills a tree or falls down.
 We have seen floors fall out of tree houses, with parts of the walls still up in the tree.
 We have seen trees completely strangled by tree house beams bolted directly into the trunk.
 We have seen tree houses sagging under their own dead weight; an indication that failure of the tree house fasteners has already occurred, a safety factor never existed, and disaster is imminent.
 Many kinds of root damage aren't readily visible to the untrained eye for about 7 years.
 So in our book, a treehouse builder with only a few years of experience is not trustworthy.